 * Ashdown Forest, Sussex

-Our Highland and Sussex cows, calves and bulls stand at about 130 in number, and our sheep at over 500.
+Our cattle, calves and bulls stand at about 130 in number, and our sheep at over 500.

 We are in discussions with other organisations to conservation graze further land.
 Some of these organisations are also interested in buying some of our stock.